 It is the goal of Corban University to provide a safe and healthy environment for all students, employees, and visitors.
 This includes fire safety.
-Specific fire-related policies are displayed throughout campus buildings/classrooms/common areas, in the Emergency Response Plan, and in the Student Handbook, which is made available to all students online.
-A paper copy is also available in each Residential Living area on campus.
-To review specific polices and information regarding fire prevention, please see the Student Handbook online at https://www.corban.edu/student-life/student-forms.
+Specific fire-related policies are displayed throughout campus buildings/classrooms/common areas, in the Emergency Response Plan, and in the Student Handbook.
 A copy can also be requested by calling the Office of Student Life at 503-375-7010.
 In case of a fire, contact 9-1-1 immediately, then inform Campus Safety at 503-510-6430.